yxding95/yxding95.github.io/index.md

 - **China National Scholarship**, by Ministry of Education of the People's Republic of China, 2015
 - **Speaking as the only student representative at the 90th Anniversary Celebration of Xidian University**, 2021

+# Hobbies
+---

+- English Speech (Won the first place in the Northwest Region Postgraduate English Speech Contest)
+- Badminton (Won the Women's Singles Champion in the Freshmen Cup at Xidian Univeristy)
+- Piano (Won the amateur six level certificate of piano)